teamcancode/ngx-universal/README.md

 ### Generating Components, Directives, Pipes and Services:
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli), so you can use all command line of [Angular CLI](https://github.com/angular/angular-cli):
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli), so you can use all command lines of [Angular CLI](https://github.com/angular/angular-cli):
 ```
 ng generate component my-new-component
 ng generate directive my-new-directive